1st Sunday of Lent

 It may be the day in, day out caring for the children whom you love very much – getting them to school, taking them to scouts and sports and on it goes.
 It may be just keeping up with the housecleaning, laundry and meals.

-It may the commute to work on I-95 or whatever road it is.
+It may the commute to work on I-95 or even Route 22.
 It may the stress of the job that we no longer really like.

 On top of all that, it may also be worrying what the future will be like with groups like ISIS around.
 Some days we may feel that we cannot deal with one more thing.